csb324/eleventy-obsidian-ninareth/notes/Events/Fire Raiser Baddie Audit.md

 	* Thinks he saw a [[Dragon's Hide]] helm in [[Cinder]]'s office with [[Winifey]].
 	* Asked us if there was a way to help him get to [[Arkhosia (City)]], that he still believes in the [[Fire Raisers]] mission - and wants to be sure it happens in the right way.
 		* We sent him there with [[Vrolbekk Pixies|Klida]]
+	* [[Niko]] says we should not trust him and that he might be trying to stop the movement.
 * [[Cinder]]
 	* Leads [[The Furnace]] but clearly not the decision-maker for the [[Fire Raisers]] overall
 	* Seemed unhappy about some new recruits, according to [[Srictha]]